VedPamnanni11/QR-code-generator/README.md

 ## How to run it
 1. Make sure you have Python installed.
-2. Install the required librarys:
+2. Install the required libraries:
    ```bash
    pip install qrcode
    ```